 trying to sell excursions and special events, anything from a visit to the local waterpark to team sports

 acting as link between families and hotel staff

 keeping records and writing reports including any accidents.

 The figures below are only a guide.
 Actual pay rates vary a lot, depending on whether you are a children’s representative abroad living on site.

-Starting salaries for children’s representatives range from around £450 to £550 a month.
-Team leaders may earn around £700 to £1000 a month.
+Starting salaries for children’s representatives range from around £450 to £525 a month.
+With experience this could rise to around £700 to £800 a month.
 This may include commission earned on selling excursions.
 Accommodation is usually provided and you may get free or discounted meals.

 You work long hours, including early mornings and evenings.
 You will usually get one day off a week.

 Work is seasonal, with summer usually from April to October and winter from October to March.